mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step14.md

 Alternatively, the result above can be  achieved by editing the deployment manifest either manually or using the `kubectl edit deployment DEPLOYMENT NAME`.
 The deployment will be opened in the default text editor (typically `vim`).
 Edit the  .spec.template.spec.containers[].image key's value by changing the image to `nginx:1.17` and saving the changes.
 As long as the manifest validates properly, the deployment will be updated in the cluster.

-**NOTE:** *Scaling a deployment using the imperative `kubectl scale` command is not best practice.
-The best practice is to manually edit the deployment manifest file and update the spec.replicas field, save it, and run the `kubectl apply -f DEPPLYOMET.YAML` command.
-This way, the deployment manifest file is always the source of truth.*
+**NOTE:** *Updating the image of a deployment using the imperative `kubectl set image` commands is not best practice.
+The best practice is to manually edit the deployment manifest file and update the spec.template.spec.containers[].image field, save it, and run the `kubectl apply -f DEPPLYOMET.YAML` command.
+This way, the deployment manifest file remains the source of truth.*